Hiroshi Amano Keynote Speaker and 2014 Nobel Laureate in Physics

 Hiroshi Amano biography

-Hiroshi Amano is a 2014 Nobel Laureate in Physics whose co-invention of the efficient blue light-emitting diode (LED) fundamentally transformed how humanity lights its world.
-He is a Professor at Nagoya University’s Institute of Materials and Systems for Sustainability and Director of the Center for Integrated Research of Future Electronics (CIRFE) — one of Japan’s premier hubs for next-generation semiconductor and energy-saving device research.
+Hiroshi Amano is a 2014 Nobel Laureate in Physics whose co-invention of the efficient blue light-emitting diode (LED) changed how humanity lights its world.
+A professor at Nagoya University’s Institute of Materials and Systems for Sustainability, he also directs the Center for Integrated Research of Future Electronics (CIRFE), one of Japan’s premier hubs for next-generation semiconductor and energy-saving device research.
+Science speaker Hiroshi Amano is celebrated worldwide for turning a problem that mainstream physics had abandoned into one of the most consequential inventions of the modern era.

 From Blue Light to a Sustainable Energy Future